trajceskijovan/Timeseries-anomaly-detection-using-LSTM/README.md

 # Timeseries-anomaly-detection-using-LSTM
-Timeseries anomaly detection using LSTM: Johnson &amp; Johnson (JNJ) daily data from 1985 to 2020
+Timeseries anomaly detection using LSTM based on Johnson &amp; Johnson (JNJ) daily data from 1985 to 2020

 # Background: